 For non-domestic buildings, the Regulatory Reform (Fire Safety) Order 2006, known as FSO, sets out guidance depending on vertical or horizontal escape routes from the building.
 This should be assessed on a case-by-case basis depending on the quickest and safest egress from the property.
 Fire doors should line this route as a minimum requirement.
 The necessary ratings of those fire doors are usually specified in regard to their position, what’s surrounding them and the nature of the building.

 FD30 and FD60 are the most commonly specified fire doors that offer 30 minutes and 60 minutes of fire resistance respectively.
-If 30 minutes is deemed as enough time for the building to evacuate then usually these doors are specified.
-If not then FD60 is often required.
+If 30 minutes is enough time for the building to evacuate then installers will usually fit these doors.
+If not, you’ll need an FD60.
 In cases of protected or listed buildings too then FD60 may be specified as a way of preserving parts of the building should a fire break out.
 Saving lives always comes first though.

 A very common fire door placement is a hotel room door.
 Each of these must be fire rated to FD30.